 ITA will ensure the trades training system delivers the right skills, in the right place, at the right time to meet the needs of the B.C. economy.
+Working closely with all training providers who offer skilled trades training, ITA will continue to ensure regional accessibility for all trades training students across B.C.

-- Engage with industry to validate B.C.'s forecast of future job openings and training needs. - Align trades training funding to industry demand for skilled trades workers. - Ensure apprenticeship progression and completion rates continue to improve through targeted initiatives and supports for customers to make sure we have the workers that industry needs. - Enhance youth programs to increase opportunities for elementary and high school students to gain exposure to and experience with the trades. - Support groups facing barriers in trades training to ensure the recruitment and success of Aboriginal people, women, immigrants, and people with disabilities through programs funded by the Canada-BC Job Fund and by partnerships with industry and training system stakeholders.
+- Engage with industry to validate B.C.'s forecast of future job openings and training needs. - Align trades training funding to industry demand for skilled trades workers. - Ensure apprenticeship progression and completion rates continue to improve through targeted initiatives and supports for customers to make sure we have the workers that industry needs. - Enhance youth programs to increase opportunities for elementary and high school students to gain exposure to and experience with the trades. - Support groups facing barriers in trades training to ensure the recruitment and success of Indigenous Peoples, women, immigrants, and people with disabilities through programs funded by the Canada-BC Job Fund and by partnerships with industry and training system stakeholders.